Skip to main content

 structured_data = parse(raw_input)

-• Transforms raw inputs (text, API calls, sensor data) into structured representations the reasoning engine processes
+• Transforms raw inputs (text, API responses, sensor data) into structured representations the reasoning engine can act on

 Reasoning Engine

-• Core decision-making component that analyzes inputs, selects actions, and generates plans
+• Core decision-making component that weighs inputs, selects actions, and generates plans for the agent

 Action Space